 US citizens

 The American IRS generally requires US citizens and green card holders to file an income tax return, even if they live and work abroad.
-It applies for the annual income above $10,000 per year as an employee or $400 as someone who is self-employed or a freelancer.
+It applies for an annual income above $10,000 per year as an employee or $400 as someone who is self-employed or a freelancer.

 The US has a double tax treaty with France, which states that you pay tax in France if liable.
 Yet, US citizens must also fill in the US tax return every year.
 Thereafter, you can claim a credit against US tax for the amount of tax you have paid in France.